ibm-cloud-docs/openshift/openshift_tutorial.md

     ibmcloud login -r (us-east|eu-gb) [-g default] [--sso]
     ```
     {: pre}
 3. Create a cluster.
 The following command creates a cluster with three worker nodes that have four cores and 16 GB memory in Washington, DC.
+If you have existing VLANs that you want to use, get the VLAN IDs by running `ibmcloud oc vlans --zone <zone>`.
     ```
     ibmcloud oc cluster-create --name my_openshift --location wdc04 --kube-version 3.11_openshift --machine-type b3c.4x16.encrypted  --workers 3 --public-vlan <public_VLAN_ID> --private-vlan <private_VLAN_ID>
     ```